 Hollywood is home to the 1,500-plus-acre Anne Kolb Nature Center and Marina, a recreational dreamland with trails, canoeing, fishing and boat tours.
 Hollywood Beach presents an entirely different beach scene from Fort Lauderdale, with its so-called Broadwalk lined by beach shops and sidewalk cafes with a French-Canadian flair contributed by its wintering residents.

-Between Fort Lauderdale and Hollywood, Dania is home to a children's hands-on art museum and the state-of-the-art IGFA Fishing Hall of Fame & Museum, where you can even reel in a virtual tarpon.
+Between Fort Lauderdale and Hollywood, Dania is home to a children's hands-on art museum.
 Downtown is known for its antique shops.
 But the coliseum of shopping adventure in the area is undoubtedly Sawgrass Mills, with more than 350 stores, including more than 40 name brand retailers that are exclusive to Sawgrass Mills in the South Florida market.
 It is the largest outlet and value retail shopping, dining and entertainment destination in the U.S.

 Head west for the old Florida side of things.
 At Sawgrass Recreation Park, jump aboard an airboat for a look at Everglades ecology.
 The Everglades is Seminole tribe territory.
 Learn about native culture at the fascinating Ah-Tah-Thi-Ki Museum (meaning "learn" in Seminole tongue) or on a swamp buggy adventure with Billie Swamp Safari.